Vakrasana (Easy Spinal Twist Pose) Steps, Benefits and Precautions

 5. Therapeutically, this asana is good for diabetes, constipation, anorexia, cervical spondylitis, menstrual disorders, and indigestion.

-6. This yoga pose is good for women’s reproductive system as it helps to increase the blood circulation, nutrients, and oxygen in the pelvic region.
+6. This yoga pose is good for women’s reproductive system as it helps to increase blood circulation, nutrients, and oxygen in the pelvic region.

-7. In Hatha Yoga, the half spinal twist yoga posture has been placed at 9th position out of the 12 yoga postures.
+7. In Hatha Yoga, the half spinal twist yoga posture has been placed at 9th out of the 12 yoga postures.

 8. Twist your spine as per your flexibility.